ieasybooks/tafrigh/README.md

 Output:
   --min_words_per_segment MIN_WORDS_PER_SEGMENT
                         The minimum number of words should appear in each transcript segment.
 Any segment have words count less than this threshold will be merged with the next one.
                         Pass 0 to disable this behavior.
   --save_files_before_compact, --no-save_files_before_compact
-                        Saves the output files before applying the compact logic that is based on --min_words_per_segment. (default: False)
+                        Saves the output files before applying the compact logic that is based on --min_words_per_segment.
   --save_yt_dlp_responses, --no-save_yt_dlp_responses
-                        Whether to save the yt-dlp library JSON responses or not. (default: False) --output_sample OUTPUT_SAMPLE
+                        Whether to save the yt-dlp library JSON responses or not.
+  --output_sample OUTPUT_SAMPLE
                         Samples random compacted segments from the output and generates a CSV file contains the sampled data.
 Pass 0 to disable this behavior.
   -f {all,txt,srt,vtt,csv,tsv,json,none} [{all,txt,srt,vtt,csv,tsv,json,none} ...], --output_formats {all,txt,srt,vtt,csv,tsv,json,none} [{all,txt,srt,vtt,csv,tsv,json,none} ...]